Alvkuzin/IBSEn/README.md

  2. It seems rather simple to make a 3d interactable visualisation of the IBS.
 The only thing that stops me is the visualisation of winds in 3d.
 For now, the only more or less visually pleasant 3d representation of winds in Python is plot a loooot of points with densities \propto density/pressure of winds, but it is very time-consuming.
 Maybe we shoud just ignore winds in 3d visualisation.
- 3. If one is bored so much that one feels the need to make the graphical interface better, it'd be cool to add all systems in the drop-down windows, as well as allow for the basic system parameters variation (such as Torb, Mopt, e...).
+ 3. If one is bored so much that one feels the need to make the graphical interface better, it'd be cool to add all gamma-ray binaies systems in the drop-down windows, as well as allow for the basic system parameters variation (such as Torb, Mopt, e...) instead of keeping them strictly fixed.
 Also, the default values and ranges of sliders should be system-dependent.

 ## License